 Checking a company’s social media profiles on Twitter, Facebook and LinkedIn is a great way to get up-to-date knowledge about that company, and see what’s happening in their sector.
 This will demonstrate your interest in working for them.

-This year’s Graduate Jobs Fair is at East Midlands Conference Centre on Wednesday 14 June, 11.30am-4pm – and the first 300 people to get to the fair receive a free slice of pizza.
-Whet your appetite?
+This year’s Graduate Jobs Fair is at East Midlands Conference Centre on Monday 11 June, 11.30am-4pm.
 Head over to our website now to find out more.

 Image Credit: Carlos Pereyra

 Previous PostHow I Went from Biochemistry to Detective Inspector

 No comments yet, fill out a comment to be the first